-Land use/land cover change is one of the key factors which affect the soil organic carbon pool remarkably.
-The reason for this being the rate of input (e.g. plant litter) and rate of output (e.g. SOC mineralization) of soil organic matter (SOM) as a result of alterations in plant community and land management practice [6].Land use changes and management are widely recognized as the most important driving forces of global carbon cycles [7] contribute 6%-39% of the growth in CO2 emissions and have profound impacts on SOC which are estimated to be one of the second largest source of human induced greenhouse gas emissions (1.5 Pg C/a) after fossil fuel combustion (5.3 Pg C/a) [8] because, soils may provide an immediate sink for atmospheric CO2 with proper management.
+6%-39% of the growth-increase in CO2 emissions and have profound impacts on SOC which are estimated to be one of the second largest source of human induced greenhouse gas emissions (1.5 Pg C/a) after fossil fuel combustion (5.3 Pg C/a) [8] because, soils may provide an immediate sink for atmospheric CO2 with proper management.
 Tropical forests can act either as a carbon sink or source which contributes significantly in the modification of atmospheric C concentration.
 The conversion of tropical forests into other land uses such as plantations and croplands through anthropogenic activities may act as a carbon source leading to alterations of soil properties and processes.
-When natural forests are converted to croplands, the soil structure gets disrupted enhancing the mineralization of organic matter by microbes subsequently leading to SOC loss.
+When natural forests are converted to croplands, the soil structure gets disrupted enhancing the mineralization of organic matter by microbes, subsequently leading to SOC loss.

 Many attempts have been made to differentiate SOC into various pools of varying lability and more labile pools have been used as sensitive indicators of changes in soil quality in response to land use management [9] because these fractions may precede future changes of SOC [10].
 SOC stocks in soil consist of labile and non labile pool with varying residence time.
-Labile pool (active pool or light fraction pool) are the source of nutrients with most rapid turnover rates that influences the quality and productivity of soil, it is also available in a relatively small proportion because it is easily decomposed and extremely sensitive to environmental fluctuation.
-Another type is the stable, resistant/recalcitrant pools with varying residence time (passive pool) is slowly decomposed by microbial activity so, it is not considered as a good parameter for soil quality but contributes in total organic carbon (TOC) stocks [11].
+Labile pool (active pool or light fraction pool) are the source of nutrients with most rapid turnover rates that influences the quality and productivity of soil.
+It is also available in a relatively small proportion because it is easily decomposed and extremely sensitive to environmental fluctuation.
+Another type is the stable, resistant/recalcitrant pools with varying residence time (passive pool) which is slowly decomposed by microbial activity semicroorganisms and so, it is not considered as a good parameter for soil quality but contributes in total organic carbon (TOC) stocks [11].

-Although many studies have focused on SOC dynamics as consequence of land use change for last 20 years, SOC dynamics was poorly understood as they include climate, time, vegetation, topography and parent material.
+Although many studies have focused on SOC dynamics as consequence of land use change for last 20 years, SOC dynamics was has been poorly understood as they include climate, time, vegetation, topography and parent material.
 Thus, we studied on single soil type that holds many of these interactive controls as constant allowing the evaluation of SOC dynamics with better understanding in different land use patterns.
-Therefore, the objective of this research was to quantify various SOC contents (very labile, labile, less labile and non-labile) and their relative proportions in total organic carbon (TOC) across different land use patters.
+Therefore, the objective of this research was to quantify various SOC contents-pools (very labile, labile, less labile and non-labile) and their relative proportions in total organic carbon (TOC) across different land use patterns.